J. Posadas: In the Trotskyist movement

 Posadas did initially organize the Latin America Bureau of the Fourth International for the International Secretariat faction of the Fourth International in the 1950s.
 Under his guidance, the movement gained some influence in the region, particularly among Cuban railway workers, Bolivian tin miners and agricultural workers in Brazil.

 When the Fourth International split in 1953, Posadas and his followers sided with Michel Pablo and the International Secretariat of the Fourth International.
 By 1959, however, he and his followers were quarrelling with the leadership of the ISFI accusing them of lacking confidence in the possibility of revolution.
 They also differed over the issue of nuclear war with Posadas taking the view that "War–Revolution" would "settle the hash of Stalinism and Capitalism" and that nuclear war was inevitable as a socialist society would rise from the ashes.

 With Luis Naguill, Posadas directed the "subversive apparatus" founded according to instructions from the Tri-Continental – the Peasant Workers Alliance in 1966.

 Conflicts between Posadas and the ISFI started to get worse.
-The man Homero, who is known as Posadas today, received his new name as it was used as the penname for the letters written to the ISFI.
+Cristalli, who is known as Posadas today, received his new name as it was used as the penname for the letters written to the ISFI.
 In those letters, Posadas and his followers made bold criticisms such as Trotskyist movements worldwide were largely influenced by the Bureau of Latin America (BLA) of the Fourth International at that time, and that the Europeans had become a passive force.
 Despite the alleged efforts of both the BLA and ISFI to reconcile, in the April of 1962, Posadas made a daring move as he called for a congress and completely reorganized the executive committee of the ISFI, now led by BLA leaders.
 The ISFI responded to this action in June by suspending BLA from the Fourth International.
-Posadas and his international followers, who were concentrated in Latin America, decided to split from the ISFI in 1962 (prior to its reunification with the International Committee of the Fourth International which formed the United Secretariat of the Fourth International) and founded a new group.
+Posadas and his international followers, who were concentrated in Latin America, decided to split from the ISFI in 1962 (prior to its reunification with the International Committee of the Fourth International, which formed the United Secretariat of the Fourth International) and founded a new group.

 Posadista Fourth International

 The "Posadists" founded their own Fourth International in 1962 after having called an Emergency Conference.
 The first regular international meeting of the Posadists should only happen in March 1964.
 It was announced as the "Seventh Congress of the Fourth International".
-Said Congress was - according to a post conference communique - held "in Europe" without giving further elaboration, and the communique claimed that "delegates representing thirteen countries of Africa, Europe, and Latin America" were in attendance.
+Said Congress was – according to a post-conference communique – held "in Europe" without giving further elaboration, and the communique claimed that "delegates representing thirteen countries of Africa, Europe, and Latin America" were in attendance.
 The new International only started using the name Fourth International (Posadist) at a later time (in the early 1970s).

 The Posadist Fourth International developed a concept of its organizational nature, with changes that were introduced in 1966 which varied substantially from the rest of the Trotskyist movement.
 Posadas commented on their "Tenth World Congress" in 1975: